• Skip to primary navigation

 Ziti con la Genovese da Napoli.

-The recipe for pasta with Genovese ragu is basically onions (lots of onions!) and beef cooked together for 3- 4 hours (yes 4 hours!!) to create a thick rich sauce, which is served with pasta, normally ziti or zitoni.
+Genovese ragù has very few ingredients.
+It calls for onions (lots of onions!) and braising beef cooked together over a low heat for 3- 4 hours (yes 4 hours!!) to create a thick rich pasta sauce, which is served normally served with ziti or zitoni.

 (This recipe was first published in 2017 but has been updated)

 As in a number of other traditional Italian slow cooked pasta recipes like Ischian rabbit and duck ragu, most of the meat is served separately as a main course.
-But, you can also serve it just with the pasta (as I did) or save it for another meal.
+But, you can also shred it and serve it just with the pasta (as I did) or save it for another meal.

 La Genovese doesn't come from Genova!